 With a single threshold test, the statistic image is thresholded at a given critical threshold, and voxels with statistic values exceeding this threshold have their null hypotheses rejected.
-Rejection of the omnibus hypothesis (that all the voxel hypotheses are true) occurs if any voxel value exceeds the threshold, a situation clearly determined by the value of the maximum value of the statistic image over the volume of interest.
+Rejection of the omnibus hypothesis (that all the voxel hypotheses are true) occurs if any voxel value exceeds the threshold, a situation clearly determined by the value of the maximum value of the statistic image.
 Thus, consideration of the maximum voxel statistic deals with the multiple comparisons problem.
 For a valid omnibus test, the critical threshold is such that the probability that it is exceeded by the maximal statistic is less than α .
 Thus, we require the distribution of the maxima of the null statistic image.
-Approximate parametric derivations based on the theory of strictly stationary continuous random fields are given by Friston et al. (1991), Worsley (1994), and Worsley et al. (1992,1995).
+Approximate parametric derivations based on the theory of strictly stationary continuous random fields are given by Friston et al. (1991) and Worsley et al. (1992; 1994; 1995).

 The permutation approach can yield the distribution of the maximal statistic in a straightforward manner: Rather than compute the permutation distribution of the statistic at a particular voxel, we compute the permutation distribution of the maximal voxel statistic over the volume of interest.
-We reject the omnibus hypothesis at level α if the maximal statistic for the actual labeling of the experiment is in the top $100\alpha\%$ of the permutation distribution for the maximal statistic.
-The critical value is c + 1 largest member of the permutation distribution, where $c = \lfloor \alpha N \rfloor$, αN rounded down.
-Furthermore, we can reject the null hypothesis at any voxel with a statistic value exceeding this threshold.
-The critical value for the maximal statistic is the critical threshold for a single threshold test over the same volume of interest.
+We reject the omnibus hypothesis at level α if the maximal statistic for the actual labelling of the experiment is in the top $100\alpha\%$ of the permutation distribution for the maximal statistic.
+The critical value is the (c+1)th largest member of the permutation distribution, where $c = \lfloor \alpha N \rfloor$, αN rounded down.
+Furthermore, we can reject the null hypothesis at any voxel with a statistic value exceeding this threshold: The critical value for the maximal statistic is the critical threshold for a single threshold test over the same volume of interest.
 This test can be shown to have strong control over experiment-wise Type I error.
 A formal proof is given by Holmes et al. (1996).

-The mechanics of the test are as follows.
-For each possible relabeling i = 1,...,N, note the maximal statistic t_i^{\max} , the maximum of the voxel statistics for labeling i.
+The mechanics of the test are as follows: For each possible relabelling $i = 1, \ldots, N$, note the maximal statistic t_i^{\max} , the maximum of the voxel statistics for relabelling $i: t_i^{\max} = \max\{t_i\}{i=1}^N$.
 This gives the permutation distribution for T^{\max} , the maximal statistic.
 The critical threshold is the c + 1 largest member of the permutation distribution for T^{\max} , where $c = \lfloor \alpha N \rfloor$, αN rounded down.
 Voxels with statistics exceeding this threshold exhibit evidence against the corresponding voxel hypotheses at level α .
-The corresponding corrected P-value for each voxel is the proportion of the permutation distribution for the maximal statistic that is greater than or equal to voxel statistic.
+The corresponding corrected p-value for each voxel is the proportion of the permutation distribution for the maximal statistic that is greater or equal to the voxel statistic.